 - 1) Make sure that you and your family are safe. - 2) If you desire to help the greater community, and are satisfied you are physically and emotionally able to do so, pick up your CERT/Radio Operator's Go-Pack(s) and proceed to your district's staging area, or other designated rally point.
-Recommended contents of a CERT Comm Team members Go-Pack is given in the Resource Checklist: Radio Operator Equipment & Supplies. - 3) Bring your radio (Ham, Citizen Band or Family Service Radio) with you when you report to your staging area. - 4) Make sure you have fresh batteries and spare sets (dedicated ONLY to your radio).
+Recommended contents of a CERT Comm Team member's Go-Pack is given in the Resource Checklist: Radio Operator Equipment & Supplies. - 3) Bring your radio (Ham, Citizen Band or Family Service Radio) with you when you report to your staging area. - 4) Make sure you have fresh batteries as well as spare's to be used only in YOUR equipment. - 5) CERT Ham Radio Operators, when out in the field and en route to the your CERT District staging area, monitor your district's primary simplex frequency.
+If you are en route to a different district, monitor that district's primary simplex frequency.
+FRS radio operators should monitor their district's FRS channel (channel number is the same as the fire station number).